Performers: Lorette Velvette (vocals, guitar),

 It's a great group, we have a great time playing, but farming for Alex and Lorette, as well as work and families keep us from performing as much as we'd like.
 Also, Alex, Lorette, and Ron live in Memphis, and Charlie, Dog, Dave, and Jonathan in New York.

-We've played memorable concerts at the Bottom Line, Knitting Factory, Tonic, Joe's Pub, Poisson Rouge, and Issue Project Room.
-In August, we'll play at the Blues in Roots Festival in the mountains of British Columbia.
+We've played memorable concerts at the Bottom Line, Knitting Factory, Tonic, Joe's Pub, Poisson Rouge, Issue Project Room and the Blues in Roots Festival in the mountains of British Columbia.

 “postmodern pre-blues” (R. Christgau, Village Voice)